jobaldw/shared/mongo/README.md

 		// handle error
 	}

-	// The GetCollection() gives you the ability interact with the collection's CRUD operations. key1 := mongoClient.GetCollection("key1")
+	// The GetCollection() gives you the ability to interact with the collection's CRUD operations. key1 := mongoClient.GetCollection("key1")
 	key1.FindOne(context.Background(), nil)
 }